-Important Dates for the Merk family
+Early History of the Merk family

 This web page shows only a small excerpt of our Merk research.
 Another 203 words (14 lines of text) covering the years 1786, 1361, 1819, 1724, 1807, 1409, 1397, 1400, 1397, 1397, 1398, 1399, 1400, 1408, 1559 and 1485 are included under the topic Early Merk History in all our PDF Extended History products and printed products wherever possible.

 Merk Spelling Variations